 Credit cards are famous for the interest that’s charged on outstanding amounts.
 These rates can fluctuate and you could pay anything from 10% to as high as 32.99%, depending on your bank or depending on whether you’ve incurred late charges.
 These amounts can add up and cost you more than initially planned for.

 With a debit card, you can avoid expensive interest fees.
 You also don’t end up in debt as you’re using funds that you already have available to you instead of relying on your bank for credit.
 You can avoid some card fees by withdrawing cash from your bank’s ATM network.
 Withdrawing from anywhere else could end up costly.
 This applies to withdrawals from ATMs abroad.

 Helps you stay on top of your spending

 Because debit cards and their associated checking accounts mean that you pay or withdraw only what you have, you can make real-time payments and stick within your means.

 Most banks or financial institutions offer a mobile app that can help you keep track of spending.
 You can also avoid making impulse purchases with a credit card as the typical payment date for these purchases is in the following month, usually with a minimum payment that’s lower than the full balance due.

 When you make a payment with a debit card, the money is almost immediately taken out of your account.
 This means that you’ll be more accountable to yourself and able to spend responsibly.

 Earn interest through your checking or savings account

-Your debit card can also help you earn some extra added income.
+Your card can also help you earn some extra added income.
 That is if there’s a minimum daily balance in your account.
 If this is the case, you could earn compound interest as well as have the added convenience of using your debit card for ATM and cash withdrawals.